setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 DefaultScheduler
 ---
-UniRx's default time based operation(Interval, Timer, Buffer(timeSpan), etc...)'s Scheduler is `Scheduler.MainThread`.It means most operator(excpet `Observable.Start`) is work on single-thread, you don't need ObserverOn and you don't mind thread safety.
-It's differece with RxNet but better fit to Unity environment.
+UniRx's default time based operations (Interval, Timer, Buffer(timeSpan), etc) use `Scheduler.MainThread` as their scheduler.
+That means most operators (except for `Observable.Start`) work on a single thread, so ObserverOn isn't needed and thread safety measures can be ignored.
+This is differet from the standard RxNet implementation but better suited to the Unity environment.

-`Scheduler.MainThread` under Time.timeScale's influence.If you want to ignore, use ` Scheduler.MainThreadIgnoreTimeScale`.
+`Scheduler.MainThread` runs under Time.timeScale's influence.
+If you want to ignore the time scale, use ` Scheduler.MainThreadIgnoreTimeScale` instead.

-Triggers for MonoBehaviour
+MonoBehaviour triggers
 ---
-UniRx can handle MonoBehaviour's event by `UniRx.Triggers`.
+UniRx can handle MonoBehaviour events with `UniRx.Triggers`:

 ```csharp
 using UniRx;